PhD Program in Health Sciences

 • Voluntary activity subject to budget availability.
 The funding provided for this activity comes from mobility funds of the

-own university, from specific items of agreements and projects and from external calls at local, national and international level (see Section 7.2: Provision of external resources and travel grants for conferences and stays at other centres).
+own university, from specific items of agreements and projects and from external calls at local, national and international level (see section 7.2: : Forecast of external resources and travel grants for conferences and stays at other centers).
 It is estimated that 25-50% of full-time students and 15-35% of part-time students will be able to benefit from this activity.

 • The Internal Quality Assurance System will be responsible for the procedures for the correct development of mobility (see Section 8.1.3).

-• Control procedure: Pre-stay report including: 1.
-Justification of the opportunity of the stay in the context of the thesis work, 2.
+• Control procedure: Pre-stay report, including: 1.
+Justification for the opportunity of the stay in the context of the thesis work, 2.
 Experience of the host group in the topic and/or technique to be developed, 3.
 Presentation of the specific issues to be resolved, 4.
 Work plan, 5.
 Source of funding for the stay.
 Once the stay has been completed: 1.
-Report by the person in charge of the host group in which the stay was carried out on the use made of it, 2.
-Personal reasoned report on the objectives achieved and not achieved with respect to the proposed plan, 3.
-Presentation of the progress that the stay has meant for the thesis in a seminar of the research group.
-The report must be included in the personalized record of activities.
+Report from the person in charge of the host group where the stay was carried out on the use of the stay, 2.
+Personal reasoned report on the objectives achieved and unachieved with respect to the proposed plan, 3.
+Presentation of the progress that the stay has made for the thesis in a research group seminar.
+The report must be included in the personalized activity log.

 • Mobility actions: Mobility actions will be regulated by the ULL mobility regulations.
-See also the points 5.2.4 (Forecast of doctoral stays in other centers) and 8.1.3 (Procedures regulating the correct development of mobility programs) of this report.
+See also the points 5.2.4 (Forecast of doctoral stays in other centers) and 8.1.3 (Procedures that regulate the correct development of mobility programs) of this report.